-If the prisoner is not satisfied with the response from the wing officer, the prisoner is to complete a COMP1A to appeal to someone at management level.
+If the prisoner is not satisfied with the response they can complete a COMP1A to appeal to someone at management level.

 This application must be made within a week of receiving the first response.
-The Prisoner will need to detail their reasons why they are not happy with their first response.
+The prisoner needs to detail their reasons why they are not happy with their first response.

-A prisoner can expect to receive a response from someone at management level within 7 days of them receiving the application.
-This may differ slightly from prison to prison depending on the prison structure.
+A prisoner can expect to receive a response in 7-10 seven days of them receiving the application.

 Reserved complaints and requests